-Katherine Scott Jones is a novelist, editor, blogger, and book enthusiast.
-Wife to one cool engineer and mom to two miraculous kids, she writes stories to celebrate beauty amidst the brokenness.
+Katherine Scott Jones is a writer, editor, and book enthusiast.
+She savors stories that celebrate beauty amidst the brokenness.

 Katherine launched her writing career in freelance, which led to novel-writing, where she discovered her passion for story.
 As a Christian, her love for *story* springs naturally from her love for Jesus because He loved stories—imaginative, ground-breaking, life-changing stories.
 He understood their transforming power—how stories bypass a rigid intellect to sneak through the backdoor of a softened heart.
 She believes He made her in His image to carry on His creative work.

-Katherine loves Jesus, great stories, black coffee, red wine, world travel, film scores, BBC movies, and daily walks with her husband and dog.
-When she’s not writing, she’s chauffeuring kids to jazz band or ballet and volunteering for World Vision.
+Wife to one cool engineer and mom to two miraculous kids, Katherine loves great stories, black coffee, red wine, world travel, BBC dramas, and daily walks with her husband and dog.
+When not at her desk, she’s chauffeuring kids to jazz band or ballet and volunteering for World Vision.
 She lives near Seattle, where she enjoys the rain…especially when it involves a cup of tea, a good book, and one small, gray cat.